 A quote from Becky Patterson- Hondo's daughter -"THE HONDO I KNEW was like an Indian scout, trapper, hunter, made arrowheads , read the ground.
 Played pranks on us.
 We were his first audience.
 We kids were all educated in culture, the arts, private schools, even though we slept with raccoons and wild foxes he'd brought home , curled up on our pillows."

 Crouch became the first Southwest Conference Champion and two-time all-American in the 50 and 100 yd. freestyle.
-In 1936, when he was team captain, the all-American 300 yd. medley relay team brought unknown Texas from number forty to number four in the nation in the national championships.
-He always stuck out from everyone else because he dressed like a B movie cowboy.
+In 1936, when he was team captain, the all-American 300 yd. medley relay team brought fame to Texas.
+The swimming relay went from number forty to number four in the nation.
+Hondo always stuck out from everyone else because he dressed like a “B” movie cowboy.

-For swim meets, he would show up on deck at Gregory Gym wearing his swim suit, boots and cowboy hat.
+For swim meets, he would show up on deck at Gregory Gym wearing his swim suit, boots, and cowboy hat.
 He was known to take his pet skunk and guitar on swim meet trips.
-As a top-rated swimmer and as a colorful character, Hondo garnered much publicity for the team.
+As a top-rated swimmer and as a colorful character, Hondo garnered much publicity for the University of Texas.

 Who Was the Hill Country’s Legendary Hondo Crouch?